 on the weekly chart of SINGAPORE AIRLINES stock in the context of trading:

-Singapore Airlines stock consolidates on low volume |
+| Singapore Airlines stock Consolidates on Low Volume |

-Divergences.
 Divergences between price movement and

 volume can be an indicator of a possible reversal or a short-term pullback.
 For